sashetophizika/hyprscratch/README.md

 exec-once = hyprscratch clean spotless
 ```

 ## Other Relevant information
 Scratchpads don't have to be floating.
 This can also be used to just spawn a specific window, where using the key binding again hides it or grabs it from another workspace (or focuses it if it's on the current workspace).

 The program assumes that you don't use floating windows outside of scratchpads.
-For example, spawning a scratchpad, while you have a floating window focused will hide it by default.
+For example, spawning a scratchpad while you have a floating window focused will hide it by default.
 The same is true for `clean` and `hideall`.

 The program doesn't use Hyprland's special workspace, it uses workspace 42.
-If you lose a window, it's there.
+If  you want to spawn a scratchpad on startup, spawn it there.

 There are some bugs and I blame Hyprland for most.
 I have noticed Thunar refusing to float and most windows not spawing in the center the first time they are spawned in a session.